 Well-preserved shophouses sell a wide variety of authentic items such as the colorful Vietnamese lanterns and impeccably tailored handmade clothing that Hoi An.
 Heritage architecture, a beautiful 18th-century Japanese bridge, and enticing cafes are just some of the highlights you’ll find.

-The Old Town is the perfect place to wander, browse shops, and chat with the local craftspeople.
+One of the best things to do in Hoi An is to wander around the Old Town, where you can also browse shops and chat with the local craftspeople.
 For a different vantage point, hop in a riverboat for a leisurely trip along the Thu Bon River and take in Hoi An from the water.

 Taste some of Vietnam’s top culinary offerings while in the vibrant city too; as well as riverside markets and restaurants, there are several cookery schools here.
 Try Banh Bao Vac (white rose dumplings) with a savory pork filling, or Mi Quang, a dish made with turmeric noodles and bone broth.